adeola-ak/ballcall/projectworksheet.md

 ## Future Plans For project

-work on Post MVP and add a blog section where i am writting opinions
+-   Work on Post MVP and
+-   Add a blog section where i am writting opinions
+-   Team image button animations
+-   Hopefully get NBA stats
+-   Do more styling

 ## Code Snippet